This guide will answer questions about Google Business Profile, and provide answers to many common questions people have about utilizing the platform.

 Google Maps (both the app and desktop and mobile web versions) is intended to help those looking for directions as well as to discover businesses and locations.

-Google My Business brings with it a whole host of benefits that local businesses need to be aware of, helping them to reach new customers, increase their overall visibility and ensure that their customers can find information as easily and as quickly as possible.
+Google Business Profile brings with it a whole host of benefits that local businesses need to be aware of, helping them to reach new customers, increase their overall visibility and ensure that their customers can find information as easily and as quickly as possible.